 I run the processor until the chocolate is completely chopped and starts to clump together.
 As soon as you see the chocolate start to form a lip that overhangs the blades like this, start applying heat with a blow dryer.

 I blow hot air directly into the feed tube of the processor, watching carefully as it goes and scraping down the sides as necessary.

 Once the chocolate hits 90°F, there's a small chance that it's in good temper.
 To test it, dip a knife blade into the chocolate and let it rest in your fridge for about three minutes.
 If it's hard and snappy, lucky you, you're done!

 If, on the other hand, it's soft or dull in appearance, you'll have to continue heating the chocolate until it hits 115°F using the processor and the blow dryer.
 Once it gets there, add a few chunks of seed chocolate and incorporate them by pulsing.
 Hitting it with the dryer set on the "cool" setting will also expedite the process.
 Once it drops down to 81°F, reheat it again using the hot dryer with the processor running until it hits between 88 and 90°F. Your chocolate should now be ready to use.

 Chocolate Tempering Method #3: The Sous Vide Circulator

-I understand not everyone has a sous vide circulator, but with even the best model coming in at a modest $179, there's never been a better time to jump into the game.
+I understand not everyone has a sous vide circulator, but with even the best models coming in at under $200, there's never been a better time to jump into the game.
 For my money, the sous vide circulator is the best, most foolproof way to temper chocolate, with the added advantages of being able to temper even small amounts perfectly, and to be able to easily store leftovers in a form that's ready-to-go the next time you need tempered chocolate.
 Here's how to do it.